makerdao/community/faqs/dai.md

 Dai is available on a wide range of centralized and decentralized exchanges.
 A list of these exchanges can be found in the [Trade Dai](https://awesome.makerdao.com/#trade-dai) section of the Awesome-MakerDAO resource repository.
 Use these exchanges at your own risk, always do your own research and due diligence before interacting with these platforms.

-## Where can I see the amount of collateral that is backing DAI?
+## Where can I see the amount of collateral that is backing Dai?

 Because the Maker Protocol runs publicly on the Ethereum blockchain, users can view real-time data about the system.
 A rich ecosystem of analytic tools has emerged to make the viewing experience easier for casual observers.
 The [“Watch your Dai”](https://awesome.makerdao.com/#watch-your-dai) section in the Awesome-MakerDAO resource repository contains a list of sites that provide stats and analytics for MakerDAO and Dai.

-## What organizations are using DAI?
+## What organizations are using Dai?

 Visit our [ecosystem page](https://makerdao.com/en/ecosystem) to see some of the ways Dai is being used.